 Almost all Apple devices and most of Android’s high-end devices support eSIMs.
 You can see the eSIM-compatible device list here.

-Almost all operators in developed countries offer eSIM, but not all of them allow you to use any compatible device.
-For example, Yoigo does not support Apple Watch.
+Almost all operators in developed countries offer virtual SIMs, but not all of them allow you to use any compatible device.
+For example, Yoigo does not support the Apple Watch.
 Check the network that supports your device before purchasing.

-The cost of an eSIM is low, especially as there are no delivery fees.
+The cost of an eSIM is low, especially given that there are no delivery fees.
 Check out the prices from Holafly.

 It depends on the device.
 An iPhone allows you to have up to 20 profiles activated at the same time (although you can only use one for calls and another for data).
-The Samsung S20 and Huawei allow only 1 eSIM.
+The last Samsung Galaxy devices allow more than 5 eSIMs.

 Yes, in Holafly you can buy an eSIM from any country you travel to so you have data without paying roaming charges.
-You can also keep your phone number in case you are called (dual SIM).
+You can also keep your domestic phone number in case someone calls you (dual SIM).

-Yes, if you are a T-Mobile customer, you can get a local eSIM from this provider with a monthly plan in its physical stores.
+Yes, if you are a T-Mobile customer, you can get a local eSIM from this provider with a monthly subscription plan at one of their physical stores.

-Dual SIM is an option that some cellphones have where you can use two SIMs at the same time.
-Two SIM cards; One SIM card, and One eSIM or two eSIMs, such as the new iPhone 14 that only supports eSIMs in the US.
+Dual SIM is an option that some cellphones have where you can use two SIMs simultaneously.
+Two SIM cards; One SIM card and One eSIM or two eSIMs, such as the new iPhone 14 that only supports eSIMs in the US.

-The eSIM has the same function as conventional SIM cards: it contains the personal information (such as the telephone number) and the configuration that connects the cellphone to the cellular network of a given company, in order to link the user to the operator that provides and manages the contracted cellular services.
+The eSIM has the same function as conventional SIM cards: it contains the personal information (such as the telephone number) and the configuration that connects the cellphone to the cellular network of a given company to link the user to the operator providing and managing the selected cellular services.

 This disadvantage makes it difficult to change the operator even if it is temporary; for example, when you travel abroad and you want to get a local operator SIM instead of using your domestic provider’s roaming services.

-To address this, eSIM is also designed to eliminate the complexity and cost of roaming, making it easier for consumers to change operators and sign up for cellular services with local companies when traveling abroad.
-With a virtual SIM, the whole process of switching operators, domestic or foreign, is completed by software procedures (through apps and phone settings) without the user having to physically manipulate either the SIM card parts of the phone.
+To address this, eSIM is also designed to eliminate the complexity, hassle and cost of roaming, making it easier for consumers to change operators and sign up for cellular services with local companies when traveling abroad.
+With a virtual SIM, the whole process of switching operators, domestic or foreign, is completed through software procedures (through apps and phone settings) without the user having to manipulate either the SIM card parts of the phone physically.

 Advantages of virtual SIM cards